sensu/sensu-go-workshop/appendix/sumologic-setup.md

 Follow these instructions to configure a Sensu Overview dashboard (hostmaps), and Sensu Entity Detail dashboard.

 1. Navigate to your [Sumo Logic home page][home]
+2. Browse to a folder where you want to import content and choose import
+   _NOTE: see ["Import Content in the Library"][import] for more information._
-2. Name your content "Sensu"
+3. Name your content "Sensu"
-3. Copy and paste the following JSON configuration into the "Import Content" dialog
+4. Copy and paste the following JSON configuration into the "Import Content" dialog

    **Sensu Dashboards JSON**